ajaygunalan/ajaygunalan.github.io/_includes/projects/past/sid/src/sid.md

 **Poblem Statement ?**

 IV-Drippers are used to inject saline fluids, directly into the veins of the patient.
-They have  to be replaced, before it completely drains out, or else blood will flow in reverse direction and sometimes air embolism (air-blockage) may even cause a fatal accident.
+They have  to be replaced manualayy, before it completely drains out, or else blood will flow in reverse direction and sometimes air embolism (air-blockage) may even cause a fatal accident.

 <br>